 UTB is also committed to ensuring that there is transparency in its business and in its approach to tackling the risk of modern day slavery throughout its supply chains.
 We expect high standards from all our suppliers, contractors and other business partners.
 Therefore, as part of our contracting process, we provide all our suppliers with details of the requirements of the Act, including the requirement not to use forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children.
-Additionally, we expect our suppliers to hold their own suppliers to the same high standards.
+Additionally we expect our suppliers to hold their own suppliers to the same high standards.

-Furthermore, we risk assess suppliers in relation to the Act's requirements.
+Further, we risk assess all of our suppliers in relation to the Act's requirements.
 We ask any supplier which we do not consider low risk to complete a specific questionnaire to provide evidence to us that they have considered the Act's requirements and confirm that they are applying the Act's requirements.
-The content of the questionnaire determines whether any additional steps are necessary for compliance with the Act.

-This supply chain due diligence is carried out initially and during the life of our supplier relationships.
+This supply chain due diligence is not only carried out initially but during the life of our supplier relationships.

-Our structure
+Our Structure